Amber pages

 Las Malvinas (also known as the Falkland Islands), ceded to Britain, by Spain, today in 1771.
 "Ceded" is an interesting word.
 Was Gibraltar "ceded" in similar manner, or differently?
 Was Florida "ceded" to the Americans (and should that read: was the land of the Seminole ceded to the Spanish)?

-John Hurt, actor and gay rights role-model, born today in 1940.
-I want to comment on Hurt because twice I twice watched a movie that he was starring in, and both gave me an understanding of the human world far deeper than any I had had before.
+John Vincent Hurt, actor and gay rights role-model, born today in 1940.
+I want to comment on him because twice in my twenties I watched a movie that he was starring in, and both gave me an understanding of the human world far deeper than any I had had before, both impacted on me life-changingly through all the decades since.
 The first was his portrayal of Quentin Crisp, the second of Joseph Carey Merrick ("the Elephant Man") - the gay world and the world of physical disability, rendered in a form of which Stanislavski would undoubtedly have approved.

 No comments: